whosthatnewguy/scrape-google-search-results-using-json-api-and-google-apps-script/README.md

     var resultsRange = parseInt(s.getRange(1, 5).getValue());
     var urls = [];
 ```
-Then, we call the `search()` function and JSON API to iterate through each object, and write the URLs to the spreadsheet with the `.setValues()` method.
+Then, we call the `search()` function and JSON API to iterate through each object, and write the URLs to the spreadsheet with the `.setValues()` method:
 ```javascript
 for (i = 0; i <= urlRange.length; i++) {
     var q = urlRange[i];